-Section 5.
+Section 10.6 Notifications of Policy Changes.
 In order to assure that employees have adequate forewarning or foreknowledge of the possible or probable disciplinary consequences of their conduct, employees will not be subject to discipline under amended or new policies until they have been afforded an opportunity to read the policies on duty and/or receive appropriate training on the policies.

 ARTICLE 11 - GRIEVANCE PROCEDURE

-Section 1.
+Section 11.1 Grievance Defined.
 A grievance for the purpose of this Agreement is defined as a dispute between the parties to this agreement regarding the terms of this Agreement, and shall include such a dispute between an individual COBEA member and the City.
+Probationary terminations in Article 9 are excluded from the grievance procedure.

+Section 11.2 Representation.
+Any employee, with COBEA representation, may pursue a grievance under this Article.
+It is the intent of both the City and COBEA, that whenever possible, grievances between the parties to this Agreement shall be resolved informally and in an amicable manner.
+When informal discussions have not resulted in a resolution of the grievance, the parties agree to the procedures outlined in this Article.

+For grievance process purposes, days shall mean “Business Days” and be counted on a Monday through Friday workweek and shall exclude Saturdays, Sundays, and City recognized holidays.

-Section 2.
+Section 11.3 Grievance Procedure.
 The employee and COBEA steward shall, subject to work requirements and approval of the department head or designee, be granted release time with pay for investigation of potential grievances.
 Release time requests shall be submitted in writing to the work area supervisor and shall specify dates and time periods.
 Permission for release time shall not be unreasonably withheld.
 The supervisor shall forward a copy of the approved release time request to Human Resources.
 All City-paid work time authorized by this agreement spent performing COBEA related grievance activities shall be recorded as such on the employee’s time record.
 Regular work time spent performing COBEA related grievance activities but not authorized as City-paid in this agreement shall be charged against the employee’s accrued leave.

-Section 3.
-It is the intent of both the City and the COBEA, that whenever possible, grievances between the parties to this Agreement shall be resolved informally and in an amicable manner.
-When informal discussions have not resulted in a resolution of the grievance, the parties agree to the procedures outlined in this Article.

-For grievance process purposes, days shall be counted on a Monday through Friday workweek and shall exclude Saturdays, Sundays, and City recognized holidays.

-Any employee, with COBEA representation may pursue a grievance under this Article.
-The COBEA may pursue a grievance through all steps of the grievance procedure.
+Section 11.4 Grievance Steps.
+COBEA may pursue a grievance on the employee’s behalf following the steps of the grievance procedure as outlined below:

-Step I. The grievant shall discuss the grievance with the immediate supervisor outside the bargaining unit within fifteen (15) days from the occurrence thereof, or of knowledge thereof.
+Step I. Supervisor Discussion.
+The grievant shall discuss the grievance with the immediate supervisor outside the bargaining unit within fifteen (15) days from the occurrence thereof, or of knowledge thereof.
 The supervisor shall respond to the grievance as quickly as possible, but no later than ten (10) days after the grievance is first discussed.

 Step II.
-If, after ten (10) days from the date of receipt of the immediate supervisor's reply, the grievance remains unresolved, the grievant shall submit written notice to the supervisor with a copy to the COBEA including: (1) a statement of the grievance and relevant facts upon which it is based; (2) specific provision(s) of the contract violated; and (3) the remedy sought.
+Written Submission.
+If, after ten (10) days from the date of receipt of the immediate supervisor's reply, the grievance remains unresolved, the grievant shall submit written notice to the supervisor with a copy to COBEA including: (1) a statement of the grievance and relevant facts upon which it is based; (2) specific provision(s) of the contract violated; and (3) the remedy sought.
 The supervisor shall respond to the grievant in writing within ten (10) days of receipt of the written grievance.
 The supervisor's response shall include a statement of the supervisor's decision and the relevant facts and contract provisions upon which it is based.